Office of Student Financial Aid

 Director: Dawit Lemma

-- New students should not wait to be admitted before filing the FAFSA.
-The FAFSA has no bearing on a student's admission decision, however, students will not receive final consideration for aid until they have been offered admission for a degree program or eligible certificate program.
+- Students who are in the process of applying to UMD should not wait to be admitted before filing the FAFSA.
+The FAFSA has no bearing on a student's admission decision.
+However, students will not receive final consideration for aid until they have been offered admission to a degree program or eligible certificate program.

 Estimating Educational Cost

 To assist students with estimating what a year at UMD may cost, the Office of Student Financial Aid has prepared an estimated cost of attendance.
 These estimated rates include direct costs (tuition, fees, on-campus housing and food plan) and estimates of indirect expenses (transportation, books, supplies, miscellaneous personal costs).

 Off-campus cost of living expenses are determined based on the average estimated housing and food costs for the local area.
 These are indirect costs, therefore, they will not be billed by the university.